lebr0nli/GEP/README.md

 GDB's original prompt is using hardcoded built-in GNU readline library, we can't add our custom function and key binding easily.
 The old way to implement them is by patching the GDB's C source code and compiling it again.

-Now, you can write your function in Python and use arbitrary key binding easily with GEP!
+But now, you can write your function in Python and use arbitrary key binding easily with GEP without any patching!

 And also, GEP has some awesome features already, you can directly use it!